 (2) Only Active Members are entitled to be elected to the Committee, or to vote at a General Meeting.

 (3) The Society may charge a fee for admission to Membership, which may be set from time to time at an Ordinary Meeting of the Committee.
-Might needed to be readdressed after fresher intake
+(Current fee £20 Might needed to be readdressed after fresher intake

 (4) The Committee must keep a register of members (‘the register’) on the Student Groups Hub provided by the Students’ Union at www.susu.org.
+Needs to be kept on top of.

 (5) The Committee may only refuse an application for Membership if, acting reasonably and properly, they consider it to be in the best interests of the Group to refuse the application.